harness/developer-hub/docs/continuous-delivery/cd-advanced/AWS ECS/ecs-v2-summary.md

 For users coming from Harness FirstGen, this is a significant change and requires time to upgrade previous pipelines.

-This topic describes the changes and provides some best practices to help you with migration or when creating new ECS deployments in Harness.
+This topic describes the changes and provides some best practices to help you migrate from FirstGen or create new ECS deployments in Harness.

 ## ECS Delegates